 The Trustees of Broadhalfpenny Down Preservation Trust and Committee of Broadhalfpenny Brigands are grateful to be part of a wonderful cricket-loving community.

-We are indebted to our groundsman, Rod, and ever vigilant "Ground Member" of the Committee, Harry, for their year-round efforts maintaining the ground and preparing wickets to play on, and thanks to Fuller’s for providing our famous London Pride covers.
+We are indebted to our groundsman, Rod, and ever vigilant "Ground Member" of the Committee, Harry, for their year-round efforts maintaining the ground and preparing wickets to play on.
+Thank-you to Fuller’s for providing our famous London Pride covers.

 Two features of cricket at Broadhalfpenny Down are splendid cricket teas and post-match refreshments at the Bat and Ball public house and we thank all those that make this such a highlight.